Ask Umbra: I can’t get off the floor. What do I do?

 I hear you: The role of “lifestyle advice columnist” is admittedly a weird one.
 You are telling people, quite literally, how to live their lives, with the intent of making them better in some way — the people and the lives.

-Helping readers make smarter, greener everyday choices has been the Umbra way of helping people overcome a sense of helplessness in the face of sea-level rise, mass deforestation, famine-producing droughts, and vulnerable communities with polluted drinking water.
+Helping readers make smarter, greener everyday choices has been the “Ask Umbra” way of helping people overcome a sense of helplessness in the face of sea-level rise, mass deforestation, famine-producing droughts, and vulnerable communities with polluted drinking water.
 It’s comforting to look at such large-scale disasters and think: What can I do?
 Well, I can set things straight in my own household.
 I can measure water use, slap solar panels on the roof, never eat meat, compost everything.
 That will be my contribution.

 Those kinds of lifestyle changes are crucial.
-Ignoring their importance means rejecting personal responsibility for things like climate change.
-To that end, I have nothing but respect for the excellent advice my predecessors in the Umbra role dispensed on how to make homes and days and personal decisions greener.
-And Umbra’s been around since 2002 — when you still thought Good Charlotte was the zenith of sharp political commentary.
+Ignoring their importance means rejecting personal responsibility.
+To that end, I have nothing but respect for the excellent advice my predecessors in the Umbra Fisk role have dispensed since 2002 — when you, dear letter writer, still thought Good Charlotte was the zenith of sharp political commentary.

 Whoa!
-How did I know your 8th grade taste in music?
-The jig is up — I (Eve) am the new Umbra, and I’m writing to myself.
+How did I know your 8th-grade taste in music?
+The jig is up — I (Eve Andrews) am the new Umbra, and I’m responding to a question from myself.
 (Calm down, it’s not weird.)

-I totally agree that the new political circumstances we find ourselves in are extremely worrisome, and now a much wider swath of people needs to step up and take action.
+I totally agree that the new political circumstances we find ourselves in are extremely worrisome, and now a much wider swath of people must step up and take action.
 That includes you.

 So what is the best approach?
 I’ve talked to a lot of very smart and effective people over the past few months — activists, academics, civic leaders, community organizers — to try to tackle the question of “What can I do?”
 (Several of my colleagues pitched in, too.)
 And the answer appears to be: “Whatever it is, don’t do it alone.”
 Because the things that we’ve all done to create a better future in our own homes and in our own lives are no longer enough.